aslamcodes/Intern100/Notes/Day 25.md

   - REST
 ---
 # Notes

+## Day 25 - Summary
+### Morning
+- Learnt how to improve documentation in Swagger
+- Learn about Regions and its usage
+- Learned DTOs and Password's encryption
+- Created the Request Tracker Application with new things learned
+### Afternoon
+- Code showcase, Hackerrank SQL, Worked on the Assignment
+### Evening
+- Finish the assigment

 ## Documenting the ReqRes
 - We are in need of producing more documentation![[Pasted image 20240515094421.png]]![[Pasted image 20240515094455.png]]![[Pasted image 20240515094502.png]]
 ## Error Model